-Since the publication of the seventh edition of The Franchise Law Review, the major economic and geopolitical developments that we would expect to have a significant impact on world trade have been dwarfed by the impact of the coronavirus pandemic.
-Covid-19 has had a devastating effect on the global economy and despite the advent of vaccines and the roll-out of national vaccination programmes, it is likely to continue to do so for some time to come.
+Since the publication of the eighth edition of The Franchise Law Review, the major economic and geopolitical developments that we would expect to have a significant impact on world trade have continued to be dwarfed by the impact of the coronavirus pandemic.
+Despite the roll out of extensive vaccination campaigns throughout much of the industrialised world, less developed countries have struggled to obtain the vaccines, while governments in many developed countries have dithered and in many cases failed to take effective control of the situation.
+As a result, covid-19 has continued to have a devastating, if less dramatic impact on the global economy, as we are learning to live with it, in much the same way as influenza.
+Just as the covid-19 crisis looks as though it may slowly be coming under some degree of control, the world has woken up to the impending environmental crisis, as highlighted by the COP26 Conference in Glasgow, resulting in still more pressure on business to become more environmentally friendly and reduce margins in order to give us an opportunity to limit the damage to the world's climate.
 Through all this, however, the apparently inexorable march towards the globalisation of commerce has continued unabated.
-While there have been some economic bright spots, the global economy continues to underperform and concerns persist about the stability of the US economy.
+While there have been some economic bright spots, the global economy continues to underperform, and concerns persist about the stability of the US economy.